Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 The only con is that there are only two sizes in reality: small/medium and large/extra-large.

 But at least they offer a refund with no questions asked if you’re not pleased with the socks.
+We feel this is the best maternity compression socks out there.

 Here are open toe socks that come with a money-back guarantee.
 Unfortunately, they only come in nude or black.